 - The death of a family member (father, mother, grandfather, grandmother, younger brother, sister, child): evidenced by a death certificate from an authorized official (family letter/RT/RW or death certificate).

-Faculty and/or university duties (such as carrying the name of the study program, department, faculty, or university while participating in competitions or conferences) as evidenced by a statement letter from the Vice Dean of Academic and Student Affairs (Vice Dean 1). - Religious events that cannot be scheduled beforehand, for example, hajj/pilgrimage.
-Students must show proof of the travel documents.
+Faculty and/or university duties (such as carrying the name of the study program, department, faculty, or university while participating in competitions or conferences) as evidenced by a statement letter from the Vice Dean of Academic and Student Affairs (Vice Dean 1). - Religious events that cannot be scheduled in advance, such as the Hajj/pilgrimage.
+Students must show proof of travel documents.

 - All proof of absence must be handed over to the Academic Office.
 The deadline for submitting proof of absence is two weeks (14 days) after the date of absence.
 An absence claim beyond that will not be processed.